Continuous Professional Development

 Voice 21 transform teaching and learning through talk.
 Oracy develops students’ confidence, articulacy and capacity to learn and that’s why Voice 21 supports teachers and schools to provide a high quality oracy education which empowers students, regardless of their background, to find their voice for success in school and in life.
 Learners First is delighted to be working with Voice 21 to facilitate a series CPD opportunities for teachers and leaders focused on key areas of oracy development.

-The first session of the Voice 21 webinar series will focus on Oracy and Curriculum.
+This session of the Voice 21 webinar series will focus on Oracy and Assessment.

 Cost: This webinar is fully funded for delegates attending from schools/academies subscribing to Learners First.
 For delegates from non-subscribing schools the cost is £50 per person.